-By improving sampling and inspection methodologies, NSPIRE ensures that inspections are more accurate and comprehensive, which leads to a more accurate score for property conditions.
-This is important because a more accurate score will enable HUD to identify and target areas that need improvement.
-It will also help HUD assess the overall quality of affordable housing properties across the states, counties and the nation as a whole.
+By improving sampling and inspection methodologies, NSPIRE ensures that inspections are more accurate and comprehensive,

+- Leads to a more accurate score for property conditions - More accurate scores will enable HUD to identify and target areas that need improvement.

+It will also help HUD assess the overall quality of affordable housing properties across the states, counties and the nation.

-Table 1 Defect Impact Weights
+Table 1 Defect Impact Weigh nts ------------------------------- -----